 Skip to main content Go to home page

-You must lodge your objection within the following timeframes:
+Your objection must be lodged with us within the following timeframes:

-• within 60 days after receiving your assessment, or
+• within 60 days after receiving your assessment or reassessment, or

-• within 60 days after the date of notice of our decision in relation to the First Home Owner Grant.
+• within 60 days after the date of notice of decision made under the Payroll Tax, First Home Owner Grant, Unclaimed Money and Back to Work Acts.

 If you lodge your objection after the 60-day timeframe, you must provide reasons for the delay.
-Your objection may be refused.
+If no reasons are provided to explain the lateness in lodging your objection, your objection will be invalid.

 If you are objecting to a reassessment, your objection is limited to the extent of the liabilities additional to or greater than the liabilities under the previous assessment.
 For example, if your original assessment was for $300 and the reassessment was for $340, the objection is limited to the change that contributed to the additional $40.